Last Updated on

 While there are many amazing waterfalls around the globe, listed below are five of the world’s biggest and best waterfalls that stand-out from the rest in terms of height, volume or sheer beauty:

-Niagara Falls (USA and Canada, North America; 51 metres)
+Niagara Falls (USA and Canada, North America; 51 meters / 167 feet)

 Situated in Ontario, Canada and New York, USA, Niagara Falls is undoubtedly the world’s most famous waterfall.
-At 51 metres in height, it is certainly not the tallest.
-However, this magnificent waterfall has an average flow rate of 1,834 cubic metres per second.
+At 51 meters in height, it is certainly not the tallest.
+However, this magnificent waterfall has an average flow rate of 1,834 cubic meters per second.

 Connecting Lake Erie and Lake Ontario, this three-part waterfall attracts around 12 million visitors every year.
 Niagara Falls can be enjoyed by boat, helicopter or on foot.